ubccpsc/classy/docs/tech-staff/install.md

 # Install Classy

+It is *highly* recommended that the instructions in this document are followed in order.

-- If you copy commands containing here documents, either copy the commands from a rendered view of the markdown, or convert the leading spaces so that the command will be correctly interpreted by the shell.
+If you copy commands containing here documents, either copy the commands from a rendered view of the markdown, or convert the leading spaces so that the command will be correctly interpreted by the shell.

 [Software Dependencies](#software-dependencies)
 [System Configuration](#system-configuration)